de-centralized-systems/sssmp/docs/Specification.md

 The only difference to Shamir's original secret sharing is the definition of coefficient $c_{t - 1}$.
-In Shamir's original description, all coefficients $c_j \mid 0 < j < t$ are selected at random, whereas in our approach all but the last $8$ bytes of the list of coefficients $c_{t - 1}$ are selected at random, whereas the last $8$ bytes are pseudo-randomly derived from the secret $s$ and all but the last $8$ bytes using an HMAC.
+In Shamir's original description, all coefficients $c_j \mid 0 < j < t$ are selected at random, whereas in our approach all but the last $8$ bytes of the list of coefficients $c_{t - 1}$ are selected at random, whereas the last $8$ bytes are pseudo-randomly derived from the secret $s$ and all but the last $8$ bytes of
+$c_{t - 1}$ using an HMAC.

 ## <a name="Recovery"></a>Recovery

-This section describes how to reconstruct a secret, from a set of $t$ given shares, computed with the method specified in [Section Sharing](#Sharing).
+This section describes how to reconstruct a secret from a set of $t$ given shares, computed with the method specified in [Section Sharing](#Sharing).
 Implementations MUST be able to successfully recover the shared secret $s$, if all given shares are *valid* and a *sufficient number* of shares is provided.